AkshatRepo/Self-Driving-Car-Simulator/README.md

 5)cv2
 6)PIL

-Run the pretrained model
+Run the pretrained model -
-Start up udacity self driving simulator, choose a scene and press the Autonomous Mode button. then run Drive.py
+Start udacity self driving simulator, choose a scene and press the Autonomous Mode button. then run Drive.py

 To train the model